Standard of living in Israel: Poverty

 Data for the 2006–2007 NII survey indicates that 420,000 impoverished families resided in Israel (1.5 million people), including some 805,000 children.
 Poverty indicators for families with a single wage-earner have risen from 22.6% during the last NII survey to 23.9% in the current one.

 Poverty is high among Ultra-Orthodox Jews and Israeli Arabs.
 Comparing a March 2011 report by Adalah, to today, poverty in Arab families in Israel has improved by 8–10% in just one decade.
 Among Israeli Arabs, Druze and Christian Arabs have a higher employment rate than Muslims.
 Poverty rates are also high among Haredi Jews, as a result of many Haredi men being voluntarily unemployed and opting for religious studies while relying on social assistance instead of working, as well as underemployment due to Haredi schools being exempt from the core curriculum.

 The Israeli welfare system is less effective than most OECD countries.
 While the median poverty reduction rate through taxes and welfare among OECD countries is 40%, the figure stands at 25% in Israel, the second-lowest rate in the OECD, behind only the United States.

 Homelessness is a rare phenomenon.
 A December 2015 study found there to be about 2,300 homeless people in Israel, out of a population of about 8.5 million.
 The most common reason for homelessness was substance abuse or alcoholism, followed by financial problems and mental illness.

+As per the annual report released by the National Insurance Institute in December 2024, it was revealed that almost two million individuals resided below the poverty line in Israel during 2023, with 27.9% of them being children and 12.8% being elderly.

+Poverty rate by district

+Percent of population living on less than $2.15, $3.65 and $6.85 a day, international dollars (2017 PPP) as per the World Bank.